 - 9.01 The hours of work shall be as set out in the Standard Provincial Agreement with forty (40) hours being the regular work week.
-However, to provide consistency on the T&G Project, the following hours of work and scheduling provisions shall apply to all: - (a) The following Articles are intended to identify regular hours of work, shift hours, and overtime hours and are not to be construed as a guarantee of hours of work per day, per week, or with respect to days of work in any week. - (b) When ten (10) hour days are worked, the break and lunch periods shall be those that are set out in the Standard Provincial Agreements or, on a trial basis, in lieu of the break and lunch periods specified in the respective Standard Provincial Agreements, there shall be two paid breaks of one half hour (i.e. thirty minutes) each, approximately equally spaced in the ten hour shift.
-In the event an Employee is not able to take a break, the Employee shall be paid at applicable overtime rates for the missed break. - (c) The workday shall be ten (10) hours with all hours paid at one point three-five times (1.35X) the otherwise applicable Straight Time Hourly Rate.
+However, , the following hours of work and scheduling provisions shall apply: - (a) The following Articles are intended to identify regular hours of work, shift hours, and overtime hours and are not to be construed as a guarantee of hours of work per day, per week, or with respect to days of work in any week. - (b) When ten (10) hour days are worked, the break and lunch periods shall be those that are set out in the Standard Provincial Agreement or, on a trial basis, in lieu of the break and lunch periods specified in the Standard Provincial Agreement, there shall be two paid breaks of one half hour (i.e. thirty minutes) each, approximately equally spaced in the ten hour shift.
+In the event an Employee is not able to take a break, the Employee shall be paid at applicable overtime rates for the missed break. - (c) The workday shall be ten (10) hours with all hours paid at one point two five times (1.25X) the otherwise applicable Straight Time Hourly Rate.
 Work outside of these hours, including on Statutory Holidays, shall be paid at two times (2X) the otherwise applicable Straight Time Hourly Rate. - (d) A \$6.00 per hour worked premium will be paid for afternoon/night shifts. - (e) Employees who are not Local Residents shall work shifts as outlined in Schedule "A" attached to this Agreement.
-Employees on fly-in fly-out shifts will not be entitled to initial or terminal travel provisions, turn-around provisions, mileage, or parking, under the respective Standard Provincial Agreements. - (f) The Employer may also schedule shifts for which the start times are between 12:00 noon and 4:00 a.m.
+Employees on fly-in fly-out shifts will not be entitled to initial or terminal travel provisions, turn-around provisions, mileage, or parking, under the Standard Provincial Agreement. - (f) The Employer may also schedule shifts for which the start times are between 12:00 noon and 4:00 a.m.
 To be classified as shift work, rather than as overtime, such shifts must be scheduled for at least three (3) consecutive shifts.
 In no event shall the hourly rate be greater than the applicable overtime rate plus shift premium.